Dum Dums

 All 16 flavors of Dum Dums.
 From left to right: cherry, strawberry, fruit punch, orange, butterscotch, pineapple, lemon-lime, cream soda, watermelon, sour apple, cotton candy, blue raspberry, bubble gum, mystery flavor, grape, and root beer.

 Dum Dums (stylized as Dum•Dums) are an American brand of spherical lollipops.

 History

-Dum Dums originated from Akron Candy Company in Bellevue, Ohio, in 1924.
+Dum Dums originated from Akron Candy Company in Akron, Ohio, in 1924.
 I. C. Bahr, the early sales manager of the company, named them, thinking "Dum Dums" was a phrase any child could say.
-In 1953, Dum Dums were purchased by the Spangler Candy Company and moved manufacturing to Bryan, Ohio.
+In 1953, Dum Dums were purchased by the Spangler Candy Company and manufacturing moved to Bryan, Ohio.

 Initially, there were 7 flavors: lemon, lime, orange, coconut-pineapple, cherry, grape, and butterscotch.

 Spangler once experimented with plastic sticks instead of the current paper sticks, but they were met with complaints of potential injury due to the possible breakage of the unbending plastic in manufacturing leading to plastic fragments in the candy.